Note: these FAQs mostly relate to our NZQA-accredited Certificate course

 SRA is one of New Zealand's very few schools of fashion makeup that is NZQA accredited, which means you are a recognised qualified makeup artist on successfully completing the course.
 Our tutors are not only praticing freelance makeup artists (which means what they teach is current and up to date), but they are also trained and NZQA-accredited in adult training.
 This means our teaching is optimised for different learning styles.
 We are known for creating confident and professional makeup artists with the highest standards, ready for careers in the fashion, beauty, film and television industries.
 We train tomorrow's makeup artists, foster their creativity and help them to become masters of their craft at a professional, international standard.

 Our courses have a very strong focus on ensuring our graduates get work after they finish.
-Nearly 80% of our 2015 graduates are working in the fashion, makeup or releated industries, while 7% have gone on to further studies, and a further 13% are employed in other areas, often using skills such as customer service which they learnt as part of their SRA Certificate.
-Only 1% are unemployed.
+In our most recent survey of graduates we found that nearly 80% were working in the fashion, makeup or releated industries, while 7% had gone on to further studies, and a further 13% were employed in other areas, often using skills such as customer service which they had learnt as part of their SRA Certificate.
+Only 1% were unemployed.
 The new New Zealand Certificate in Makeup & Skincare is especially targetted to producing graduates who are immediately employable in makeup & skincare workplaces.

 SRA has strong relationships with leading cosmetic brands like Darphin Paris, Thin Lizzy, Bobbi Brown, L'Oréal Paris and MAC many of whom employ makeup artists to demo their products at leading department stores and beauty spas.
 Our new course (the New Zealand Certificate in Makeup & Skincare) is especially oriented towards this type of employment.
 Our tutors are well networked in the industry and often know of upcoming job postions.
 They are usually pleased to act as a reference for ex-students.
 Other major employers regularly contact SRA when they are planning an intake of new employees.